Rohini-232/Java-Code-Snippets/README.md

 27. Implement a program to print Butterfly pattern
 28. Implement a program to print zero one Triangle Pattern
 29. Implement a program to print solid rhombus pattern
+30. Implement a program to print Flyods Triangle pattern